Triops

-Triops is a genus of small crustaceans in the order Notostraca (tadpole shrimp).
-The long-lasting resting eggs of several species of Triops are commonly sold in kits as a pet.
+Triops, from Ancient Greek τρία (tría), meaning "three", and ὄψ (óps), meaning "face" or "eye", is a genus of small crustaceans in the order Notostraca (tadpole shrimp).
+The long-lasting resting eggs of several species of Triops are commonly sold in kits as pets.
 The animals hatch upon contact with fresh water.
 Most adult-stage Triops have a life expectancy of up to 90 days and can tolerate a pH range of 6 to 10.
 In nature, they often inhabit temporary pools.

 Relatives and fossil record

 The genus Triops can be distinguished from the only other living genus of Notostraca, Lepidurus, by the form of the telson (the end of its 'tail'), which bears only a pair of long, thin caudal extensions in Triops, while Lepidurus also bears a central platelike process.
 Only 24 hours after hatching they already resemble miniature versions of the adult form.

 Triops are sometimes called "living fossils", since fossils that have been attributed to this genus have been found in rocks hundreds of millions of years old.
-However, careful analysis of these fossils cannot definitively assign these specimens to Triops.
 Molecular clock estimates suggest that Triops split from Lepidurus during the Triassic or Jurassic, between 152.3–233.5 million years ago.
 The earliest diverging lineages of living Triops are found in areas that are part of the former supercontinent Gondwana, suggesting Triops originated in Gondwana.
+However, the earliest known definitive fossil attributed to Triops is known from the Early Miocene of Japan, and careful analysis of the pre-Cenozoic fossils suggest that they do not belong to Triops, with some not even belonging to notostracans.

+The Upper Carboniferous genus Lynceites was once thought to represent Triops, but subsequent analysis consider it as a separate genus.
+Fossils from the Lower Triassic of France and Upper Triassic of Germany have been previously attributed to Triops cancriformis, with some even described as specimens of the subspecies T. c. minor, but later research reassigned all of these Triassic specimens to different extinct taxa of uncertain taxonomic family: the notostracan Apudites antiquus and the diplostracans Olesenocaris galli and Grauvogelocaris alsatica.
+The putative Lower Permian subspecies of Triops cancriformis from France has also been redescribed as a separate notostracan taxon, Heidiops permiensis.
+Two putative fossil species of Triops, T. hanshanensis and T. bashuensis, known from the Middle Jurassic of China likely belong to separate genera with features unknown in any extant or extinct species of notostracans.

 Triops can be found in Africa, Australia, Asia, South America, Europe (including Great Britain), and in some parts of North America where the climate is right.
 Some eggs stay unhatched from the previous group and hatch when rain soaks the area.
 Triops are often found in vernal pools.